 Have haiku books for sale or trade?
 If so, please bring them to display on our book table.
 Please price your books and indicate who should be paid for purchases.

 In 2012 we added a talent show to our Saturday evening festivities.
 Participation is optional, but please do think about how you might contribute.
-Sing a song?
-Play the piano, or electronic keyboard (both available)?
-Play another instrument, like a guitar or ukulele?
-Tell a story?
-Tell some bad jokes?
+Sing a song!
+Play the piano, or electronic keyboard (both available)!
+Play another instrument, like a guitar or ukulele!
+Tell a story!
+Tell some bad jokes!
 Or good ones?
-Read a longer poem?
-Perform a dramatic scene from a play?
-Get together with another attendee or two to collaborate in some way, musically or dramatically?
-We’ve had all these and many other creative contributions to our very amusing and entertaining talent show, now one of our weekend hightlights.
+Read a longer poem!
+Perform a dramatic scene from a play!
+Get together with another attendee or two to collaborate in some way, musically or dramatically!
+We’ve had all these and many other creative contributions to our very amusing and entertaining talent show, now one of our weekend highlights.

 As a special way to commemorate the weekend, we invite you to create a keepsake trifold haiku sheet (or something similar) with a selection of your haiku or senryu, whether recent poems or best-of selections.
 Please make at least 50 copies to share with everyone present (we’ll let you know if attendance exceeds 50, which has happened from 2012 onwards).
 At each retreat we have a special reading of poems from these sheets.

 A tradition we’ve had at Seabeck since our retreat began is to have an annual kukai, or haiku contest.
 Participants offer two anonymous haiku on index cards (provided) for a voting process by attendees, with prizes given to the top poems.
 Participation is optional.
 We continue this tradition to recognize the way Japanese haiku group meetings are usually conducted, and to heighten our attention on the selection and consideration of poems.
 The process encourages the writing of new work, the mindful selection of poems to enter, and the careful consideration of everyone's poems for the purpose of voting.
 Winning poems are automatically included in the annual Seabeck conference anthology.

 Show and Tell